PyChina/weekly/content/Issue/issue-379.md

 - [PyLint 误报...](https://pycoders.com/link/2138/web)
     + LUKE PLANT

-“In some recent discussion on Reddit, I claimed that, for cases where I’m already using flake8, it seemed as though 95% of Pylint’s reported problems were false positives.
-Others had very different experiences, so I was intrigued enough to actually do some measurements.”
+"In some recent discussion on Reddit, I claimed that, for cases where I'm already using flake8, it seemed as though 95% of Pylint's reported problems were false positives.
+Others had very different experiences, so I was intrigued enough to actually do some measurements."

 - [理解 Python Traceback](https://pycoders.com/link/2108/web)
     + REAL PYTHON

 Learn how to read and understand the information you can get from a Python traceback.
-You’ll walk through several examples of tracebacks and see how to handle some of the most common types of exceptions in Python.
+You'll walk through several examples of tracebacks and see how to handle some of the most common types of exceptions in Python.

 (`是也乎:`